aliev/aioauth/README.md

 ## Why this project exists?

-There are few great existing OAuth frameworks like [oauthlib](https://github.com/oauthlib/oauthlib) and [authlib](https://github.com/lepture/authlib) but they do not support asyncio and rewriting these libraries to asyncio is a big challenge. `async-oauth2-provider` implements [OAuth 2.0](https://tools.ietf.org/html/rfc6749) and can be used in [FastAPI / Starlette](https://github.com/aliev/async-oauth2-provider/tree/master/examples), aiohttp or any other asyncronous frameworks.
+There are few great OAuth frameworks like [oauthlib](https://github.com/oauthlib/oauthlib) and [authlib](https://github.com/lepture/authlib) but they do not support asyncio and rewriting these libraries to asyncio is a big challenge. `async-oauth2-provider` implements [OAuth 2.0](https://tools.ietf.org/html/rfc6749) and can be used in [FastAPI / Starlette](https://github.com/aliev/async-oauth2-provider/tree/master/examples), aiohttp or any other asyncronous frameworks.

 ## Features